Pinetop-Lakeside Senior Center has reopened for curbside meals.

-The Pinetop-Lakeside Senior Center, 1594 Johnson Lane in Lakeside, has reopened for curbside meals.
+The Pinetop-Lakeside Senior Center, 1594 Johnson Lane in Lakeside, is opened for curbside meals for a $6 donation.

 (0) comments